Orthogonally spherical objects and spherical fibrations: Introduction

 Consider an object $E$ in the derived category $D(Z \times X)$ of the product of $Z$ and $X$.
 We can view $E$ as a \em family of objects in $D(X)$ parametrised by $Z$ \rm by considering the fibres of $E$ over points of $Z$ to be the derived pullbacks of $E$ to the corresponding fibres of $X \times Z$ over $Z$:

-On the other hand, each object $E \in D(Z \times X)$ defines naturally a functor $\Phi_E\colon D(Z) \rightarrow D(X)$ called the \em Fourier--Mukai transform with kernel $E$ \rm (cf. \cite{Huybrechts-FourierMukaiTransformsInAlgebraicGeometry}) which sends each point sheaf $\mathcal{O}_p$ on $Z$ to the fibre $E_p \in D(X)$.
+On the other hand, each object $E \in D(Z \times X)$ defines naturally a functor $\Phi_E\colon D(Z) \rightarrow D(X)$ called the \em Fourier--Mukai transform with kernel $E$ \rm which sends point sheaves $\mathcal{O}_p$ on $Z$ to the fibres $E_p \in D(X)$ \cite{Huybrechts-FourierMukaiTransformsInAlgebraicGeometry}.
 The interplay between these two points of view, moduli-theoretic and functorial, led to a string of celebrated results by Mukai, Bondal and Orlov, Bridgeland and others.